Defiants-org/decentr.net/_posts/2019-07-05-Deconomics.md

 In this post, we aim to describe in more detail how deconomics is a naturally emergent heterodox school of economics that underpins a “true” data economy as part of a Next Generation Internet (NGI), also known as web 3.0.

 ## The Basis for Deconomics
-Deconomics is based on heterodox and behavioural economics, with the addition of Einsteinian relativity extended into the economic arena (due to our tech rendering an NGI “causal”); this conflation of disciplines means our tech and algorithms can at first sound a little weird.
+Deconomics is based on heterodox and behavioural economics, with the addition of Einsteinian relativity extended into the economic arena (due to our tech rendering an web 3.0 “causal”); this conflation of disciplines means our tech and algorithms can at first sound a little weird.
 Crazy even.
 (Some of the results we are getting from our algorithms most certainly do!)

 As a result, the eyes of most mainstream economists glaze over when we deliver to them our deconomics paper.